-Disclaimer - The use of brand names and any mention or listing of commercial products or services in this publication does not imply endorsement by North Carolina State University nor discrimination against similar products or services not mentioned.
+Disclaimer - The use of brand names and any mention or listing of commercial products or services does not imply endorsement by NC State University nor discrimination against similar products or services not mentioned.

 Animal Waste Updates

 By: Becky Spearman, Livestock Extension Agent, N.C.
 Cooperative Extension, Bladen County on July 17 and 18 from 10am - 4pm.
 Location: Lenoir County Livestock Arena, 1791 NC-11, Kinston, NC 28504 Cost: Manuals are \$20 and exam fee is \$25.
 Participants can take the September exam.
 To register: email Kaelyn Mohrfeld - kfmohrfe@ncsu.edu or call/text 252-560-6094.